Limvot/kraken/koka_bench/README.md

 and modified by me to run inside a reproducable environment defined by a Nix Flake, and to use Bash to coordinate and Hyperfine to time instead of the Koka based runner.

+**It is under the Apache 2 License to match the source Koka, not BSD-2-Clause-Patent of the rest of Kraken**

 ./test.sh will build and run the benchmarks.

 I'm slowly porting them over to the Kraken project, and adding Kraken versions of each one.